 So if your IP is 123.6.457.8 and you’re playing a game on Steam, any web traffic related to the game will be marked 123.6.457.8:27000: your IP plus the port number Steam uses for game traffic.

-A port number is a digital label that helps identify different ports inside of a device.
-Again, it’s like an apartment number appended to the building address that is the IP address.
+A port number is a digital label that helps identify different ports inside a device.
+Again, it’s like an apartment number appended to the building address, represented by the IP address.

-Since many ports are equally present in different devices, there is no such thing as “my port number.”
-Just like ports, their numbers are pre-set and don’t belong to anyone.
+Since many ports are equally present in different devices, there’s no such thing as “my port number.”
+The numbers are pre-set and don’t belong to anyone.

-However, you can still find a full list of ports used inside of your device.
+However, you can still find a full list of ports used inside your device.

 A detailed guide to finding your port number

-In short, it takes a single console command to find the full list of your ports and their numbers, all.
+In short, it takes a single console command to find the full list of your ports and their numbers.
 When you use the “netstat -a” command, you will see a bunch of your IP address variations with port numbers attached to them.

 That’s the short version.
-And here’s exactly how to find your port numbers on different devices.
+Let’s look at how to find your port numbers on different devices.

-How can I find my port number on Windows?
+How do I find my port number on Windows?

 To see your ports and their numbers on Windows, follow two simple steps:

-- Step 1: In your Search Box, type in ‘cmd’ and press Enter.
+- In your Search Box, type in “cmd” and press Enter.

-- Step 2: In the console that will appear, type in the “netstat -a” command and press enter to see a full list of your ports and port numbers.
+- In the console that will appear, type in the “netstat -a” command and press Enter to see a full list of your ports and port numbers.